How to Decorate Your Mid-Century Modern Patio

 Beyond clean and timeless aesthetics, outdoor furniture is virtually indestructible in an indoor setting.
 Have young children?
 Furry babies?
 A spilly partner?
 Not a problem.
 Since outdoor furniture is made for easy cleaning and the elements, it’s the perfect match for sticky hands, sharp teeth, red wine, and general wear and tear.
 (Although you might want to keep your kitty away from your wicker.)

-Out with the patio.
-In with the outdoor living space.
+Out with the dated patio; In with the modern outdoor living space.
 Not quite there yet?
 Don’t feel like you need to invest all at once.
 Most outdoor living spaces aren’t built in a day.
 With a little care and attention, you can curate a cohesive space that you build over a few summers.